chuanconggao/extratools/docs/functions/seqtools.md

 !!! tip
     Useful if you need to scan the sequence more than once.

-## Sequence Filtering
+## Sequence Transformation

-Tools for filtering sequence.
+Tools for transforming sequence.

 ### `takeat`